Revealing Choice Bracketing: Results

 \section{Results}

-This section reports the results of our experimental tests of the main predictions of the models of bracketing.
+This section reports the results of our experimental tests of the models of bracketing.
 For each test, we also compute results allowing for one or two ``errors'' relative to its requirements.
-We define an error as how far we would need to move a subject's choices for them to pass that test, measured in lines on the decision sheet(s).\footnote{Examples decision sheets are provided in Figures \ref{fig:D11sheet}, \ref{fig:D12}, \ref{fig:D5sheet}, and \ref{fig:D32sheet} in Appendix \ref{sec:experimental materials}.} For instance, in Risk and Social, a subject is within one error of passing a test if shifting one token from one asset/person to the other in a single subdecision could lead them to pass.
-They are within two errors of passing a test if shifting two tokens from one asset/person to the other, either in the same subdecision or in a different subdecision of any decision, could lead the revised choices to pass.
+We define an error as how far we would need to move a subject's allocations for them to pass that test, measured in lines on the decision sheet(s).\footnote{Example decision sheets are provided in Figures \ref{fig:D11sheet}, \ref{fig:D12}, \ref{fig:D5sheet}, and \ref{fig:D32sheet} in Appendix \ref{sec:experimental materials}.} For instance, in Risk and Social, a subject is within one error of passing a test if revising the choice by shifting one token from one asset/person to the other in a single part would lead to choices that pass that test.
+They are within two errors of passing a test if shifting two tokens from one asset/person to the other, either in the same part or in different parts, would lead to choices that pass.
 For predictions that require Walrasian budget sets, we modify the tests to account for discreteness in our experiment.

+In Section \ref{sec:Secondary-analyses}, we examine the robustness of the following analysis to two particular concerns.
+First, we argue our results are robust to changes in the presentation of the decision.
+Second, broad bracketing requires allocating all the budget to one good in two-part decisions, and earlier work suggests subjects may be loath to do so.
+We argue there that neither affects our conclusions much.